 MBF: yeah, we put a cupboard in front of the old socket.
 It’s still there, you just can’t get to it.
 The others are the same.

 Me: Okaaaaay.
 So are you going to put some new sockets in?
-One for a whole kitchen isn’t really enough…Also, we can’t keep pulling the washing machine out so that the flex will stretch to the power point…
+One for a whole kitchen isn’t really enough…Also, we can’t keep pulling the washing machine out so that the cable will stretch to the power point…

 MBF: Would you like me to bring you some extension cables?
 That would solve the problem.